VINCI – Annual report – 31 December 2025

 14. PPP financial receivables (controlled companies)

-The main PPP contracts operated by Group subsidiaries are presented on the asset side of the consolidated balance sheet for their part at more than one year under “Other non-current financial assets” and concern the following:
+The main contracts for PPP projects operated by or under construction by Group subsidiaries are presented on the asset side of the consolidated balance sheet for their part at more than one year under “Other non-current financial assets” and concern the following:

 15. Off-balance sheet commitments in Concessions